gilbertfrancois/nvim-dap-debugpy-docker/README.md

 ```bash
 python -Xfrozen_modules=off -m debugpy --listen 0.0.0.0:5678 --wait-for-client /app/main.py
 ```

+**Notes:**
+- The `--wait-for-client` flag is important.
+It tells the debugpy server to wait for a client to connect before starting the python script.
+- The `-Xfrozen_modules=off` flag is needed to disable the frozen modules feature in python.
+This is needed because the debugpy server needs to be able to import the `debugpy` module.

 This starts the debugpy server and waits for a client to connect.
 Start the container with: